Abbreviations : Report Help

 Plants (mainly dicots), transmitted mainly by insects or nematodes.
 Some seed transmission demonstrated

-In the order Picornavirales, family includes 1 subfamily with 3 genera, 5 additional genera and more than 70 species
+Realm Riboviria, order Picornavirales.
+The family includes 1 subfamily with 3 genera, 5 additional genera and 86 species

 Comovirus - (subfamily Comovirinae).
 Bipartite genome.
-Comoviruses usually have narrow host ranges.
+Comoviruses usually have a narrow host range.
 Mosaic and mottle symptoms are characteristic.
 Transmission in nature is exclusively by beetles, especially members of the family Chrysomelidae.
 Beetles retain their ability to transmit virus for days or weeks.

 Fabavirus - (subfamily Comovirinae).
 Bipartite genome.
-Fabaviruses have wide host ranges among dicotyledonous and some families of monocotyledonous plants.
+Fabaviruses have a wide host range among dicotyledonous and some families of monocotyledonous plants.
 Symptoms are typically ringspots, mottling and wilting.
 In nature, they are transmitted by aphids in a non-persistent manner.

 Nepovirus - (subfamily Comovirinae).
 Bipartite genome.
-The genus consists of >35 species that are widely distributed in temperate regions.
+The genus includes 40 species that are widely distributed in temperate regions.
 Ringspot symptoms are characteristic.
 Many nepoviruses are transmitted non-persistently by longidorid nematodes.
 Seed and/or pollen transmission are also common.
 In herbaceous plants, the symptoms induced are often transient with a so-called “recovery” phenomenon.

 Cheravirus.
 Bipartite genome.
 Symptoms are usually mild or absent.
 Cherry rasp leaf virus is transmitted by nematodes in the field.